 - On a placement, job mentors offer varying levels of support and set students realistic targets that will develop general and job-specific work skills across one or more sectors, such as catering and administration.

-For students seeking a job, completing a real work placement can provide them with the support, skills and confidence they need to make the transition from student to employee, and each year, many go on to achieve just that.
+For students seeking a job, completing a real work placement can provide them with the support, skills and the confidence they need to make the transition from student to employee.
+Each year, many go on to achieve just that.

 Find out more

-Discover how the Skills for Work programme can develop employment skills by clicking here.
-For more information about work placements please contact our Skills for Work team at Team-JobMentors@nationalstar.org or on 01242 527631 ext.
+Discover how the Skills for Work programme can develop employment skills.
+For more information about work placements, please contact our Skills for Work team at Team-JobMentors@nationalstar.org or on 01242 527631 ext.
 2741.